litlabproductions/game-of-life/README.md

       * Each generation, alive cells within the 23x23 cell grid are colored green
       * Allows for user-defined: Number of generations, simulation speed and pattern
       * For each pattern, the grid is centered on the first (x, y) coordinate in the alive cell list
       * Provides the user with an option to "Log All Alive Cells" which prints the full list of alive cells to the console each generation.
-This is helpful to see how alive cells outside the scope of the grid are behaving
+This is helpful  n to see how alive cells outside the scope of the grid are behaving
    * Notes:
       * Since javascript doesnt fully support 64-bit integers, coordinates with (x,y) values between **-2,000,000,000,000,011** *and* **2,000,000,000,000,012** were used
       * This p5.js project is meant to act as a visual, showing examples of how the gameOfLife() function handles small and very large (positive and negative) coordinate inputs similarly through a variety of different patterns <br><br>